 The protagonist Deep Singh is born in a “no-name Central Valley town” to parents who’d immigrated from an Indian village.
 “They weren’t doctors or engineers, neither had much of an education; they were the other Indians, the ones who don’t get talked about and whose stories don’t get written–the children of farmers, not even farmers themselves when they left. […] Dad came to look for work, Mom came to marry him.
 They had no handholds to keep them secure, and the world they encountered was as mystifying as it was terrifying.”
 Deep’s parents, unable to settle, move from town to town, “each one held fast in its own [Central] Valley noose.”
 They finally end up literally and metaphorically at the very edge of the Central Valley, overlooking the Bay Area but unable to cross over, in a town with a missile base, high levels of KKK membership, and a used bookstore full of romances and Bibles.

 Sixteen-year-old Deep, refusing to be dwarfed by his universe, tries to understand his place and his community, but is doomed to eternal displacement thanks to his family’s frequent moves.
 Full of teenage hormones, rage and sheer dumb bravado, he drops out of high school to attend community college, where he meets twenty-seven year old Lily, a half-Chinese woman with an “all-American” “biceps and blue sky and engine oil” husband.
-Lily gives him his first cigarette and first taste of gin, and soon they’re in a messy, destructive relationship.
+Lily gives him his first cigarette and first taste of gin, and soon they’re in a knotty, destructive relationship.
 Meanwhile, Deep’s older brother Jag is withdrawn and sullen, walking on the edge of violence, with a messy inner life that causes him to shut off from the world.
 The parents live in a sort of joyless denial of their isolation, mindlessly watching television and refusing to acknowledge their older son’s mental issues or Deep’s frustration.

 Deep, for the most part, engages with the world in a blackly comedic way, walking into the girl’s locker rooms on a dare “to see what would happen”, running away from home (but in the wrong direction, d’oh!).
-He is compassionate one moment and massively cruel the next; in a sense, the lack in Deep’s environment is reflected in his own behaviour–he is complicit in Lily’s deranged, desperate acts of racism, and oblivious to the consequences of his stupider actions.
+He is compassionate one moment and massively cruel the next.
+In a sense, the lack in Deep’s environment is reflected in his own behaviour–he is complicit in Lily’s deranged, desperate acts of racism, and oblivious to the consequences of his stupider actions.
 You want to clout him on the head, yes, but you also want to rescue this kid from his brutal surroundings, whisk him to a city abloom with museums and libraries, where he can talk to random strangers about Spinoza and Camus (The Stranger is one of the central motifs of this novel).
 The only paths open to Deep seem to be futile resistance or passive acceptance, until life lessons, delivered through experience and through tragedy, bring Deep to a recognition of what he truly needs–and values–in his world.

 Sidhu pulls no punches when discussing the themes of alienation, voluntary exile, and the search for meaning in an absurd world rendered even more surreal through cultural difference.
 Deep is constantly othered, and his statelessness stands in sharp contrast to the (white) locals’ deep affiliation with the nation-state, and to his uncle’s vision for the Sikh people carving a separate country (Khalistan) for themselves out of India.
 Sidhu’s vivid prose sharply illuminates Deep’s inner life as well as his California surroundings; altogether, the novel is deeply and rightfully unsettling in its exploration of topics such as masculinity, dislocation and white nationalism.